 Another option is to speak to the owner of the car you'll be using.
 Have them ask their own insurer whether your use of their car is covered.
 You might not have to buy any coverage if this is the case.

 Check with your credit card lender if you're renting a car.
 Some credit cards will cover your rental car insurance if you pay for the rental with your card.

 You can always buy a non-owner liability policy if you don't own a car, but that might not be your only or best option.
 Speak with a professional to get the best advice.
 Liability policies won't cover damage to a car.

 Does Your Personal Car Insurance Cover a Temporary Car?

-Non-Owner Liability Policy
+Non-Owner Liability Policies

 What's Covered by Temporary Car Insurance?

 You will have different coverage options, depending on the kind of temp insurance you decide to purchase.
 Ask about basic coverages to make sure you understand the policy before you buy it.
 These would include liability, comprehensive, and collision.